raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 MESSAGE ID, and RCODE SSOPNOTIMP (tentatively 11).
 The response MUST NOT contain an Operation TLV.

-(DUPLICATE TEXT, TO BE REMOVED)
-If a Session Signaling request is received containing an unrecognized Operation TLV then an error response with RCODE SSOPNOTIMP (tentatively 11) is returned.
-(END)

 If a Session Signaling message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs MUST be silently ignored, and the remainder of the message is interpreted and handled as if the unrecognized parts were not present.

-(DUPLICATE TEXT, TO BE REMOVED)
-If a Session Signaling message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs are silently ignored.
-(END)

 ### EDNS(0) and TSIG